Ladvien/ladvien.github.io/_drafts/2018-04-29-arch-linux-deep-learning-gpu-environment.md

 * [Antergos (direct download)](https://antergos.com/download/antergos-live-iso/)

-You'll need a little jumpdrive, 4gb should work.s
+You'll need a little jumpdrive, 4gb should work.

 I use Etcher as it makes painless to create boot media.